 Neuro-Affirming Support and Intellectual Disability: Where Do We Start? with Holly Sutherland, Autistic Autism Researcher Register $15 USD Topic: Neurodiversity-informed care for intellectually disabled autistic and wider-neurodivergent people.
 Course Description: Environments, […]

 Theory of (other) mind: (mis)understanding ‘others’ in a neurodiverse world, with Dr. Gemma L. Williams, PhD., MA.
 Register: $15 USD Topic: Autistic social communication, the ‘double empathy problem‘ and ‘relevance […]

 Register: $15 USD Presentation Description“On the Dark History and Surprising Revival of Behavior Modification” examines the history of behavior modification and chronicles its development in Applied Behavior Analysis (ABA), the […]

 The vast majority of new-to-me students come with IEPs that have, probably well-meaning, but in actuality, toxic social skills goals.
 Here are some alternatives.

-Be the Change: An OT’s Experience in Supporting a School to Become Neurodiversity Affirming with Kristin Jones MS, OTR/L Registration Cost: $15 USD Topic: Neurodiversity-affirming and inclusive special education services […]
+Be the Change: An OT’s Experience in Supporting a School to Become Neurodiversity Affirmingwith Kristin Jones MS, OTR/L Register: $15 USD Topic: Neurodiversity-affirming and inclusive special education services in the […]

-AAC: Autistic experience, research, and recommendations with endever* corbin, an Autistic AAC User Registration Cost: $15 USD Topic: Evidence-based best practices for Speaking AAC Users across all environments (schools, post-secondary […]
+AAC: Autistic experience, research, and recommendations with endever* corbin, an Autistic AAC User Register: $15 USD Topic: Evidence-based best practices for Speaking AAC Users across all environments (schools, post-secondary education […]

 A Free Facebook Live Public Event – Flipping the Autism Narrative – Neurodiversity in the Public Schools – Part 3 A conversation with a neurodiversity-affirming speech therapy team about their […]